08/29/2018 by Bob Regan | Thought Leadership

 3. Where are we now as an institution, and what do we aspire to become?

 Greek astronomer Archimedes once famously proclaimed, “Give me a lever and I will move the world.”
 Archimedes knew the vast power of leverage – the ability to exert ten and twenty times one’s normal capacity.
 Trustees and other key constituents who are fluent advocates represent one of the greatest leverageable assets available to our Catholic schools.
-Like solar energy, this powerful asset is abundant, free, and infinitely renewable.
 This is how you enrich and memorialize brand and move stubborn markets, year over year.

 Bob Regan is the leader of the CS&A Search Group’s Catholic Schools Practice.
 He can be reached at email@example.com.